chetnashah/webconcepts/JestNotes.md

 Jest ships with one transformer out of the box – `babel-jest`.

-It will load your project's Babel configuration and transform any file matching the /\.[jt]sx?$/ RegExp (in other words, any .js, .jsx, .ts or .tsx file).
+It will load your project's Babel configuration and transform any file matching the `/\.[jt]sx?$/` RegExp (in other words, any `.js`, `.jsx`, `.ts` or `.tsx` file).
 In addition, babel-jest will inject the Babel plugin necessary for mock hoisting talked about in ES Module mocking.

 ## Ignore transpiling node modules with babel

+**By default jest will transpile everything**. skip transpiling some source by specifying `transformIgnorePatterns`.

 An array of regexp pattern strings that are matched against all source file paths before transformation.
 If the file path matches any of the patterns, it will not be transformed.